ronf/asyncssh/docs/api.rst

 :class:`SSHClientSession`, :class:`SSHServerSession`, and
 :class:`SSHTCPConnection`.

-The :class:`SSHClientSession` class can be associated with an instance of :class:`SSHClient` to request access to a shell, execute a remote command, or connect to a remote subsystem.
-The :class:`SSHServerSession` class can be associated with an instance of :class:`SSHServer` to accept incoming requests of this sort.
-Finally, the :class:`SSHTCPConnection` class can be created for clients to open outbound direct TCP/IP connections or for servers to report incoming forwarded TCP/IP connections that a client has asked them to listen for.
+A subclass of :class:`SSHClientSession` class can be associated with an instance of :class:`SSHClient` to request access to a shell, execute a remote command, or connect to a remote subsystem.
+A subclass of :class:`SSHServerSession` class can be associated with an instance of :class:`SSHServer` to accept incoming requests of this sort.
+Finally, a subclass of :class:`SSHTCPConnection` class can be created for clients to open outbound direct TCP/IP connections or for servers to report incoming forwarded TCP/IP connections that a client has asked them to listen for.

+Clients can request that the server listen for TCP/IP connections and forward them over SSH by deriving from :class:`SSHClientListener` and having it return objects derived from :class:`SSHTCPConnection` to process each forwarded connection.
+Servers wishing to accept requests to forward connections can do so by deriving from :class:`SSHServerListener` and having it create objects derived from :class:`SSHTCPConnection` for each forwarded connection.

+To set up standard SSH port forwarding, clients can derive from :class:`SSHClientLocalPortForwarder` or :class:`SSHClientRemotePortForwarder`, optionally implementing access control via the ``accept_connection`` method in these classes.
+Servers can implement standard SSH port forwarding in a similar manner by deriving from :class:`SSHServerPortForwarder`.

 In addition to the above classes, some helper functions for importing public and private keys can be found below under :ref:`PublicKeyFunctions`,